GregUtas/robust-services-core/CONTRIBUTING.md

-# How to contribute to Robust Services Core
+# Robust Services Core: How to Contribute

 Thanks for your interest!
 This document describes different ways that you can contribute.